koshlan/Spatial/Analysis_of_Polygons.md

 ####SAR MODEL

 Weights are often based on polygons adjacency.
-Recall that in Kriging, a similar variance covariance matrix is based on physical distance.
+Recall that in Kriging, a similar variance- covariance matrix is modeled based physical distance.

 ### Summary.

-So what are the take aways.
-To work with polygon spdep is the package with the glue.
+So what are the take aways? spdep is a package with some tools that glue to analyze adjacent polgons.

 A crucial set of objects for encapsilating information about polygon adjacency are nb and listw.

 A function for determining nieghbors